AppSecure-nrw/security-belts/README.md

 For detailed information on the methodology behind the model, please take a look at our [Wiki](https://github.com/AppSecure-nrw/security-belts/wiki).

-In order to continuously improve the Security Belts model, we appreciate any kind of feedback.
-We have prepared surveys for the <a href="https://www.surveymonkey.de/r/MC6JQR2">methodology</a>, <a href="https://www.surveymonkey.de/r/MJWT29X">belts</a> and <a href="https://www.surveymonkey.de/r/MNWNVRB">belt activities</a>.
+In order to continuously improve the Security Belts model, we appreciate any kind of feedback or content contribution.
+If you are interested in contributing, please see the document [Contributing](CONTRIBUTING.md).

 ## Belts